Ph.D. in American Studies

 All American Studies Ph.D. students two required courses that provide grounding in the history, theory, and methodologies of American Studies.
 Students choose additional coursework in accordance with their specific interests, and each student develops three individual areas of specialization, drawing on the strengths of the department and of cognate departments at UNC-CH, including art, cultural studies, literary studies, intellectual history, religious studies, Southern Studies, American Indian and Indigenous Studies, Folklore, African-American Studies, and Digital American Studies.
 Students take comprehensive examinations in two areas of specialization.
 A professional portfolio in the other area of specialization—a syllabus, design for a museum exhibit or digital humanities project, or a policy white paper—constitutes the third exam.

 We admit candidates for study toward the Ph.D. only.
 Students who enter with a B.A. complete a research project and earn an M.A. as part of their progress toward the Ph.D.
 Students who enter with an M.A. in American Studies or a closely related field may apply to transfer up to 9 hours of approved graduate credit toward the doctoral degree.
-In addition to coursework, requirements for the Ph.D. include proficiency in one language other than English or demonstrated proficiency in an applicable skill, two written and oral qualifying examinations (including the portfolio), a dissertation prospectus, and the dissertation.
+In addition to coursework, requirements for the Ph.D. include competency in one language other than English or demonstrated proficiency in an applicable skill, two written and oral qualifying examinations, a dissertation prospectus, and the dissertation.

 Please see our Ph.D.
 Timeline and Requirements document for more details.